Clement-W/bicycle-counter/README.md

 #### Inference in Hugging Face Spaces

 We created a hugging face space in order to allow everyone play, and see the results of our object detection model.
+This demo works thanks to the library gradio.
 You can access it on that link: [cyclists-detection](https://huggingface.co/spaces/clement-w/cyclists-detection).
 You can upload images by URL, or from your computer.
+The gradio demo can also be accessed [here](https://clement-w.github.io/cyclists-counter/).

 ## Smaller model